henry2004y/Vlasiator.jl/paper/paper.md

 - Plotting 1D curves/2D cuts of saved/derived variables and phase space
 distributions via mutiple visualization libraries such as `Matplotlib` [@matplotlib], `Plots.jl` [@plots], and `Makie.jl` [@makie].
+- Analyzing the velocity distribution functions reconstructed from sparsity storage.
 - Converting VLSV into VTK format for post-processing and 3D rendering in e.g.
 ParaView and VisIt.
 - Easy interoperability between Julia and Python via community packages.